Jordan Rinaldi: Ultimate Fighting Championship

-Rinaldi made his promotional debut as a short notice replacement, filling in for Carlos Diego Ferreira who was pulled out from the fight due to a potential USADA violation, against Abel Trujillo on May 29, 2017 at UFC Fight Night: Almeida vs. Garbrandt.
+Rinaldi made his promotional debut as a short notice replacement, filling in for Carlos Diego Ferreira who was pulled out from the fight due to a potential USADA violation, against Abel Trujillo on May 29, 2017, at UFC Fight Night: Almeida vs. Garbrandt.
 He lost the fight via unanimous decision.

-Rinaldi next faced Álvaro Herrera on August 5, 2017 at UFC Fight Night: Pettis vs. Moreno.
+Rinaldi next faced Álvaro Herrera on August 5, 2017, at UFC Fight Night: Pettis vs. Moreno.
 He won this fight via submission (Von Flue choke) in round one.
 The submission victory was Rinaldi's first in the UFC.
 He is also the fourth fighter in UFC history to have defeated an opponent with a Von Flue Choke submission.

-Rinaldi faced Gregor Gillespie on January 27, 2018 at UFC on Fox: Jacaré vs. Brunson 2.
+Rinaldi faced Gregor Gillespie on January 27, 2018, at UFC on Fox: Jacaré vs. Brunson 2.
 He lost the fight via TKO in the first round.

-Rinaldi faced Jason Knight on November 3, 2018 at UFC 230.
+Rinaldi faced Jason Knight on November 3, 2018, at UFC 230.
 He won the fight via unanimous decision.

-Rinaldi faced Arnold Allen on March 16, 2019 at UFC Fight Night 147.
+Rinaldi faced Arnold Allen on March 16, 2019, at UFC Fight Night 147.
 He lost the fight by unanimous decision.

-On May 16, 2019 it was reported that Rinaldi was released by UFC.
+On May 16, 2019, it was reported that Rinaldi was released by the UFC.